qualityshepherd/brine/posts/the_steep_mage.md

 **Veshra's Descendants** believe the Soulstone is family property and their last, best asset.
 They use stealth, bribery, appeals to law—including promises of payment to mercenaries they can't afford.
 They won't destroy grandmother's remains or let the stone burn.
 - **Vira Veshra:** (`Last of Her Line, Exiled Noble, Desperate`)
 - **Sellswords**: (`Hired Muscle, Professional`).
-They're waiting at the cemetery gate, sharpening blades, sharing a flask.
-One keeps asking _"Where is she?"_ Another: _"We should just take whatever's valuable and go."_
+Vira hired them but she's late.
+They're eying the monument and one asks: _"Should we just grab whatever's valuable and go?"_

 <break>